Windows Server

 # Remove-Item $CertificateToRenew.PSPath

-This will find certificates expiring in the next month and use it for
+This example will find certificates expiring in the next month and use it to authenticate the renewal request.

 If you want to request certificates on your server initially you can do so by supplying a service principal for authentication that has the role **CSR DB Requesters** assigned.
 Please refer to the following guide on how to implement such a service principal: